bmvc2025/bmvc2025.github.io/authors/instructions-for-presenting-authors.md

 permalink: /authors/instructions-for-presenting-at-bmvc/
 ---

-These instructions provide details on how to prepare and upload video summaries and digital posters for BMVC 2024 papers for all accepted papers (both oral and poster presentation styles).
+These instructions provide details on how to prepare and upload video summaries and digital posters for BMVC 2025 papers for all accepted papers (both oral and poster presentation styles).
 These materials will be included in the conference proceedings.

-**The deadline for uploading videos and posters is 23:59 GMT on November 1st, 2024.**
+**The deadline for uploading videos and posters is 23:59 GMT on November Xst, 2025.**

 ## Contents
 * Posters